Chocolate Babka Muffin

 - 04

-With the mixer running, add the room-temperature butter one or two cubes at a time, waiting until each addition is nearly absorbed before adding the next.
+With the mixer running on medium-low, begin adding the room-temperature butter one or two cubes at a time, waiting until each addition is nearly absorbed before adding the next.
+This takes 5 to 8 minutes.

 - 05

-Once all the butter is incorporated, turn the mixer to medium speed and knead for an additional 5 minutes until the dough transforms into a highly elastic sphere that slaps cleanly against the bowl.
+Once all the butter is incorporated, turn the mixer to medium speed and let it knead for an additional 5 minutes until the dough slaps cleanly against the sides of the bowl.

 - 06

-Transfer the dough to a lightly oiled bowl, cover tightly with plastic wrap, and rest at room temperature for 30 minutes before placing in the refrigerator for 12 to 24 hours.
+Transfer the dough to a lightly oiled bowl, cover tightly with plastic wrap, and let sit at room temperature for 30 minutes.
+Transfer to the refrigerator for a minimum of 12 hours, and up to 24 hours.
+Do not skip this cold proof; it solidifies the butter and develops the necessary complex flavors.

 - 07

-Generously coat a standard 12-cup muffin tin with non-stick cooking spray.
-Turn the firm, chilled dough onto a lightly floured surface and roll it into a 12 by 24-inch rectangle about 1/4-inch thick.
+Turn the firm dough out onto a lightly floured surface and roll it into a 12 by 24-inch rectangle, about 1/4-inch thick.
+If the dough resists, let it rest for 5 minutes.

 - 08

-Spread the Nutella in an even, thin layer across the dough, leaving a 1/2-inch clean border along the top edge, then scatter the dark chocolate chips evenly across the surface.
+Spread the Nutella in an even, thin layer across the entire surface, leaving a 1/2-inch clean border along the top long edge, and scatter the dark chocolate chips evenly over the top.

 - 09

-Starting from the bottom edge, tightly roll the dough up into a long snake, pinching the clean seam at the top to seal it.
+Starting from the bottom long edge, tightly roll the dough up, pinching the clean seam at the top to seal the roll.

 - 10

-Using a sharp serrated knife, slice the entire cylinder exactly in half lengthwise to create two long ribbons of dough with exposed chocolate strata.
+Using a sharp serrated knife or a pizza cutter, slice the entire cylinder exactly in half lengthwise to create two long ribbons of dough.

 - 11

-Lay the two halves cut-sides up, cross them over each other repeatedly to form a long twist, then cut the log into 12 equal segments.
+Lay the two halves cut-sides up, overlap them right over left repeatedly to form a long twist, and cut the twisted log into 12 equal 2-inch segments.

 - 12